The Calistoga Farmers’ Market provides residents and visitors with a delicious and exciting way to start the weekend.

 Jennifer Rugge, an artist based in Nevada County, comes to sell her paintings made with natural earth paints, mineral oil, and beeswax twice a month.

-“My sister, Tammy Rugge, lives here in Napa County.
+“My sister, Tami Ipsen, lives here in Napa County.
 I stay with her.
-She also comes to the market, selling her own fabric artwork,” said Rugge.
+She also comes to the market, selling her own fabric artwork.
+The name of her business is E La Mia Borsa,” said Rugge.

 Oralia Garcia, who sells homemade tamales at the market, has been a vendor since 2004.